flutter/website/src/docs/development/platform-integration/add-to-app-android/add-flutter-fragment.md

 By default, a `FlutterFragment` creates its own instance of a `FlutterEngine`, which requires non-trivial warmup time.
-This means your user sees a blank `Fragment` for a second or two.
+This means your user sees a blank `Fragment` for a brief moment.
 You can mitigate most of this warmup time by using an existing, pre-warmed instance of `FlutterEngine`.

 Please see the [instructions for instantiating and starting a `FlutterEngine`].